 Most if not all of our raids have a few common characteristics.
-The primary common feature is our start and finish times – being a primarily Australian guild we start our events at 8:30pm server time and in the case of most raids finish at 11:30pm server time.
-Some events may run shorter depending on the requirements but it is rare that we will run longer in deference to our New Zealand members who are two hours ahead of server time.
+The primary common feature is our start and finish times – being a primarily Australian guild we start our events at 8:30pm server time and in the case of most raids finish at 10:30pm server time.
+Some events may run shorter depending on the requirements but it is rare that we will run longer.
 Events do not always start and finish at these times however so you are advised to check the times posted on the calendar event just in case.

 We are a casual guild and recognise that most of us have lives outside of WoW.
 Because of this, we try and put events up with as much notice as possible so that people can make sure they are available for them.
 The invite system Blizzard has provided has a few different options with regard to responding to an invite, which will be covered in a later section.

-For most events, especially raids and PVP that require good communication, we require you to be on our Mumble server.
+For most events, especially raids and PVP that require good communication, we require you to be on our Discord server.
 If you don’t have a microphone or think your voice is so beautiful that it might distract us from the game, that’s fine.
 As long as you can hear us.

 We have a number of events that we run weekly that share a few characteristics.
-At the time of writing this, we run regular raids on Wednesday and Thursday nights and an invitation only progression raid on Sunday night.
+For now, we run regular raids on Wednesday and Thursday nights and an optional raid event Tuesdays.
 These nights have been known to change over time as we adjust to the schedules of our members.
 These three events are usually put on the calendar on Sunday evenings, so look for them from Monday morning onwards.
 Often the main raid (Wednesday and Thursday) are put up in 4-5 week blocks.